 European Commission

-The ERC has issued a statement on AI use in grant writing (Current position of the ERC Scientific Council on AI|ERC):
+The ERC issued a statement on AI use in grant writing in December 2023.
+Key points are:

 - The ERC recognizes that scientists may use AI for brainstorming, literature searches, and text revision.